stochastixyz/stochastixyz.github.io/AzureIPSecTOpfSense/AzureIPSecTOpfSense.md

+<a name="pingthevm"></a>

-Pinging the Azure VM from pfSense or clients on the Local Network<a name="pingthevm"></a>
+Pinging the Azure VM from pfSense or clients on the Local Network
 ------------------------------
 The pictures above may be inaccurate due to some changes of the Azure setup.